rajavavek/MMAG-VO/README.md

 - Training, evaluation, and inference entry points.
 - Paper-reported reference metrics stored for comparison.

-## Reproducibility Notice

-The paper describes the model architecture, training objectives, evaluation metrics, and reported results.
-However, the paper does not provide pretrained model weights, exact preprocessing scripts, train/validation split files, or the full modified C++ ORB-SLAM2 implementation.

-This repository therefore provides a structured, executable implementation aligned with the paper methodology.
-Exact numerical reproduction requires training on the same dataset versions, preprocessing pipeline, camera calibration files, and evaluation protocol used in the original experiments.

 Paper-reported reference metrics are available in: